-Designing hybridity is a standard procedure in design.
+Designing hybridity is a standard procedure in design research.
+Latest studies and projects in Interface Design, Interaction Design, and CSCW (Computer Supported Collaborative Work) involve manual activities with digital technologies, if nothing else because they are technically feasible (Luff 2004, Weibel 2011, Freed 2011, Vinot 2014).
 In contrast, the understanding of practices through a materialistic lens has often been neglected in the studies on sciences.
-With the "Visual STS" approach (Galison 2014) the research object is perceived and reflected visually, including film, video, photography, drawing, and other media.
+With the "Visual STS" approach (Galison, 2014) the research object is perceived and reflected visually, including film, video, photography, and other media.